-Bird of paradise is a tropical plant, so it naturally seeks out warmer temperatures.
+Bird of Paradise is a tropical plant that naturally seeks out warmer temperatures.

-However, any drastic temperature changes can shock the plant by stressing it and developing yellow plants.
+However, drastic temperature changes can shock the plant by stressing it and developing yellow plants.

 An ideal temperature is between 18 to 27 degrees Celsius during the day and between 12 to 18 degrees Celsius at night indoors.
 Any higher than that will dehydrate your plant.